cgmonte/gestOSCSender/README.md

 As a proof of concept, I have developed [Gestdrums](https://github.com/cgmonte/gestDrums), an experiment in gesture-controlled drums made with Processing that uses GestTrack3D through gestOSCSender.
 Watch a video about Gestdrums [here](https://youtu.be/qLQKYlK8aWg).

 gestOSCSender depends on [openFrameworkd](https://github.com/openframeworks/openFrameworks) for interface and OSC, [POCO C++ LIbrary](https://github.com/pocoproject/poco) for address validation and [GestTrack3DHand](http://gesturetek.com/oldhome/gestpoint/introduction.php) for MS Kinekt tracking.
-Many thanks to all the developers of these libraries and frameworks, which by the way are not included in this repository.
+Many thanks to all the developers of these libraries and frameworks.

 #### Example client implementation in Processing using oscP5 library